tzachiazo1/yoshi/website/versioned_docs/version-4.x/yoshi-server/consuming-data-from-the-server.md

 How does it work?

-- When importing a server function, we have a Webpack loader that returns an object with types (try running: `console.log(greet);` on the client and see for yourself).
+- When importing a server function, we have a Webpack loader that returns an object with types (try running: `console.log(sites);` on the client and see for yourself).
 - Yoshi Server runtime triggers a post call to `/_api_`, with details about the request, and arguments (open the network tab and see for yourself).
 - Server file is not bundled with client code!
 - When using Typescript, the response and the request arguments are fully typed!